a-stockwell/shooters_log/Project_Write_Up.md

 9. Rimfire Pistol Optics (RFPO)
 10. Rimfire Rifle Iron Sights (RFRI)
 11. Rimfire Rifle Optics (RFRO)
-13. Revolver Optics (RevO)
+13. Revolver Optics (REVO)
 14. Pistol Caliber Carbine Iron (PCCI)

 The shortened nomenclature will be used for storing the information in the database; Production will be Prod, Carry Optics will be CO, etc.

 The classifications are broken down into Grand Master, Master, A, B, C, D, Novice, and Unclassified.
 To determine the shooter’s classification, they are placed into a percentage bracket.
 The shooter’s "percentage is based on your scores as they relate to the average high scores on file for a particular course of fire.
 To receive an initial classification, a member needs to have at least four unduplicated scores in the USPSA classification database.
 If there are more than four scores on file, the best four scores of the most recent six scores will be used.
 Scores are sorted according to the match date to determine which scores are the most recent.
 For matches that are Level I Specials, the scores are further sorted by the score percent in descending order.
 In doing so, the lowest scores from a special will be the first scores to drop out of the most recent scores on file.
 After a member has earned a classification, the classification system will look at the best six unduplicated scores of the most recent eight to evaluate the member’s current classification percentage."
-Standard identifiers will be used in the database; please see the table below.
+(USPSA / IPSC, Inc., 2021) Standard identifiers will be used in the database; please see the table below.

 | Classification | Short Id |                          Percentage |
 | :------------- | :------: | ----------------------------------: |